Keimyung Med J Search

 General Information

-All manuscripts submitted to the Keimyung Medical Journal(KMJ) should conform to the following author’s instructions, and if not specified below, must comply with ‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (http://www.icmje.org)’.
+All manuscripts submitted to the KMJ should conform to the following author’s instructions, and if not specified below, must comply with ‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (2023, https://www.icmje.org)’.

 Types of Manuscript and Language